-- (a) From the start of the 2021 school year, at least five (5) of the total full-time equivalent sabbaticals provided for in clause 5.6.1 above will be for the purpose of Te Rau Titoki leave.
+- (a) At least five (5) of the total full-time equivalent sabbaticals provided for in clause 5.6.1 above will be for the purpose of Te Rau Titoki leave.
 However the panel may apply discretion on the overall allocation of sabbaticals based on the applications received. - (b) Principals may apply for up to three (3) sabbaticals to be taken consecutively for the purpose of Te Rau Titoki leave.
 Te Rau Titoki leave must be taken in one consecutive block and cannot be split as envisaged in 5.6.1(d) above. - 5.6.3 Entitlement to sabbatical/Te Rau Titoki leave is subject to: - (a) service of at least five years as a Principal in the state sector.
-Time spent on secondment to a specified Education Sector Agency is not recognized as service for the purposes of this clause; - (b) application by the Principal which has the support of their school Board; and - (c) the submission of a proposal of work to be undertaken during the sabbatical leave. - 5.6.4 The criteria for the scheme and its operation is developed by the Ministry | Te Tāhuhu, the NZEI, the PPTA and the NZSTA.
-The award of the sabbatical leave, including Te Rau Titoki leave, will be by a panel with representation from the four organisations. - Note: Criteria for Te Rau Titoki leave will be developed by the parties prior to its implementation at the start of the 2021 school year. - 5.6.5 At the time of application for sabbatical leave, excluding Te Rau Titoki leave, a Principal may also apply for the reimbursement of costs associated with the work proposal for the sabbatical to a maximum of \$5,000 and subject to clause 5.7 below.
+Time spent on secondment to a specified Education Sector Agency is not recognised as service for the purposes of this clause: - (b) application by the Principal which has the support of their school Board; and - (c) the submission of a proposal of work to be undertaken during the sabbatical leave. - 5.6.4 The criteria for the scheme and its operation is developed by the Ministry | Te Tāhuhu, the NZEI, the PPTA and the NZSTA.
+The award of the sabbatical leave, including Te Rau Titoki leave, will be by a panel with representation from the four organisations. - 5.6.5 At the time of application for sabbatical leave, excluding Te Rau Titoki leave, a Principal may also apply for the reimbursement of costs associated with the work proposal for the sabbatical to a maximum of \$5,000 and subject to clause 5.7 below.
 The panel established under clause 5.6.3 will decide whether the reimbursement of costs will be approved, and whether approved in part or full.